marcin-chwedczuk/_blog/_posts/2019-01-06-read-only-does-not-mean-immutable.md

 Of course I also made a lot of other refactorings without running my tests (I had only a few integration tests).
 This was another mistake of mine.
-Looks like good practices help even if you are building quickly a Proof Of Concept solution.
+Looks like good programming practices help even if you are building quickly a Proof Of Concept solution.

-When I finally ran my tests, they all failed.
-For some reason `MethodCall` objects did not contain any `TypeArgument`s.
+When I finally ran my tests, they all have failed.
+For some reason `MethodCall` objects did not contain any `TypedArgument`s.
 Strange, isn't it...

 After a quarter of debugging, I have found that the bug was